Police are appealing for help to trace a teenager who assaulted a north-east healthcare worker by coughing in her face.

 “I sincerely hope there are no health implications for the victim.

 “I believe it is still under police investigation.”

 Sergeant Garry Garrow, of Banchory Police Station, said: “This kind of behaviour is totally unacceptable and will not be tolerated.
 It left the woman distressed and fearful.

 “I am appealing to anyone who saw what happened to get in touch, particularly if they saw this youth before or after the assault, or know who he is.

-Anyone with information that can assist with enquiries is asked to call Police Scotland on 101, quoting incident 1661 of Friday, 27 March, or make a call anonymously to the charity Crimestoppers on 0800 555 111.
+Anyone with information that can assist with inquiries is asked to call Police Scotland on 101, quoting incident 1661 of Friday March 27, or make a call anonymously to the charity Crimestoppers on 0800 555 111.